humhub/humhub/protected/humhub/docs/guide/developer/content.md

 ## Content visibility

-The content visibility specifies who is be allowed to view the content.
-When instantiating a new `ContentActiveRecord` without [a predefined visibility](#instantiating-a-contentcontaineractiverecord) the underlying content will adapt the default content visibility of its `ContentContainerActiveRecord`.
+The content visibility specifies who will be allowed to view a content instance.
+When instantiating a new `ContentActiveRecord` without [a predefined visibility](#contentactiverecord-usage) the underlying content will adapt the default content visibility of its `ContentContainerActiveRecord`.

 - `Private` content will only be visible for `Space Members` (Space) and `Friend Users` (Profile).